Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 **Clone this project from GitHub:**

-* Go to [SerenAppy](https://github.com/Gmanprodev/SerenAppy-Web-App) GitHub repository.
+* Go to [Renovate-it](https://github.com/Gmanprodev/Renovate-it) GitHub repository.
 * Click on "Clone or download" green button.
 * Copy the URL to the repository.
 * Open the terminal in your IDE.
 * Choose the working directory where you would like to have the cloned repository.
-* Type git clone, and add the URL you copied from Github: `git clone https://github.com/Gmanprodev/SerenAppy-Web-App.git`
+* Type git clone, and add the URL you copied from Github.
 * Press Enter and your local clone will be created.

 For more information regarding cloning of a repository click [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).